Transaction Monitoring: How AI Improves Performance and Efficiency

 Money Laundering

 Below are the typical scenarios that FinCEN expects to catch in Money Laundering categories.
-These patterns are easy to see with Transaction Monitoring.
+These patterns are easy to see with AML transaction monitoring.

 Suspicious activity

 These are the typical scenarios that FinCEN expects to catch in the Suspicious categories.
+Understanding how AML transaction monitoring work is crucial in detecting these activities.
 Transaction monitoring makes the below patterns easy to see.

 The Sardine founders have worked across fraud and compliance and struggled with the traditional approaches in their careers.
 These challenges are all too common.